Professional Development Grants

 Location of project: Anywhere in the world

-Location of residency: Belize; Bhutan; Bolivia; Cambodia; Cameroon; Central African Republic; Colombia; Congo; Congo, The Democratic Republic Of The; Ecuador; Fiji; French Guiana; Gabon; Guatemala; Guyana; Honduras; Indonesia; Kenya; Lao People's Democratic Republic; Madagascar; Malaysia; Mozambique; Myanmar; Namibia; Nepal; Papua New Guinea; Paraguay; Peru; Solomon Islands; Suriname; Uganda; Vietnam; Zambia Expand all
+Location of residency: Belize; Bhutan; Bolivia; Cambodia; Cameroon; Central African Republic; Colombia; Congo; Congo, The Democratic Republic Of The; Ecuador; Fiji; French Guiana; Gabon; Guatemala; Guyana; Honduras; Indonesia; Kenya; Lao People's Democratic Republic; Madagascar; Malaysia; Mozambique; Myanmar; Namibia; Nepal; Papua New Guinea; Paraguay; Peru; Solomon Islands; Suriname; Uganda; Vietnam; Zambia Show all

 Professional Development Grants (PDGs) provide support for mid-career conservationists to pursue short-term, non-degree training to upgrade their knowledge and skills.
 These trainings can include short courses, certificate trainings, or conferences among other training opportunities.